How to treat degenerative joint disease

-Some patients may choose to explore alternative therapies, either in conjunction with their doctor-prescribed conservative treatments or in lieu of them.
-Acupuncture, chiropractics, massage therapy, yoga, and Pilates have benefitted many patients with osteoarthritis, though the efficacy of these treatments remains unproven by scientific investigation.
+Some patients may choose to explore alternative therapies, often in conjunction with their doctor-recommended conservative treatment.
+Acupuncture, chiropractic care, massage therapy, yoga and Pilates have benefited many patients with osteoarthritis, though the effectiveness of these treatments has not been fully accepted by mainstream medicine.

-If conservative and alternative treatments are ineffective, a physician or back specialist may recommend neck or back surgery.
-Traditionally these surgeries involved significant risks and required a lengthy hospital stay and recovery period.
-With advances in medical technology, minimally invasive procedures, such as those performed at Laser Spine Institute, have become an attractive alternative to traditional open spine surgery.
-Laser Spine Institute surgeons use state-of-the-art endoscopic technology permitting smaller incisions and less disruption of normal tissue to perform surgeries which were impossible in the past.
-Laser Spine Institute’s minimally invasive surgery is safer and much better tolerated than traditional surgery.
-Therefore it is now performed on an outpatient basis.
-Contact Laser Spine Institute for more information and to schedule a complimentary review of your MRI or CT scan.
+If conservative and alternative treatments are ineffective after fully attempting them for weeks or months, a physician or back specialist may recommend neck or back surgery.
+Performed traditionally, these surgeries involve significant risks, required overnight hospital stays and lengthy recovery periods.
+With advances in medical technology and surgical technique, minimally invasive procedures, such as those performed at Laser Spine Institute, have become an alternative to traditional open spine surgery.
+Laser Spine Institute’s board-certified surgeons+ use state-of-the-art technology to perform outpatient procedures that offer many advantages to our patients.